techtile-by-dramco/experiments/00_calibration/0073_receive_no_compensation_LB_intern_switch/readme.md

 now LB only is checked and stored.

-50 ofm terminators used at RX and TX not in use. loopback FPGA is used.
+50 ohm terminators used at RX and TX not in use. loopback FPGA is used.